golingon/lingon/examples/kube/readme.md

 This example shows you how to convert a YAML manifest to Go structs and then export it back to YAML.

+> Note that the secrets will be redacted.

 ## Usage

 ```shell